-The Hierarchy window, which is opened with the View Hierarchy command, provides a graphic display of the class hierarchies in your program.
+The Hierarchy window, which is opened with the View | Hierarchy command, provides a graphic display of the class hierarchies in your program.

-The Hierarchy window displays the heritage of C++ classes.
+The Hierarchy window displays the heritage of object-oriented program classes.
 The window is composed of two or three panes, depending on whether or not your program uses multiple inheritance.